so1n/protobuf_to_pydantic/README.md

 ### 2.4.`P2P` and text annotation rule other parameter support
 The `protobuf-to-pydantic` text annotation rules and the `P2P` rules support most of the parameters in `FieldInfo`, as described in the [Pydantic Field doc](https://docs.pydantic.dev/latest/usage/fields/)。

-> The new parameters added to `Pydantic V2` will be supported in version 2.1, for now `P2P` rule naming is still written on the basis of `Pydantic V1`, but automatic mapping to `Pydantic V2` naming is supported.
+> The new parameters added to `Pydantic V2` will be supported in next version , for now `P2P` rule naming is still written on the basis of `Pydantic V1`, but automatic mapping to `Pydantic V2` naming is supported.

 Other partial changes in meaning and new parameters are described as follows: